ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 - **Drop:** A medium-sized object representing a slider tick.
 - **Droplet:** A small object representing a slider body.
 Missing these will reduce your accuracy, but unlike fruits and drops, will not result in a combo break.
 - **Banana:** An object found during spinners.
 These award bonus points, but do not contribute to accuracy and are not required to obtain max combo.
-- **Active Object** An object that must be caught in order to maintain combo, namely fruits and drops.
+- **Active object:** An object that must be caught in order to maintain combo, namely fruits and drops.
 - **Walk:** Any spacing between two objects where no dash is needed to catch both.
-- **Dash:** A spacing between two active objects that requires the use of dash to catch both.
+- **Dash:** A spacing between two objects that requires the use of the dash key to catch both.
 - **Hyperdash:** Objects generated when the spacing between two active objects is too far apart to be caught by normal dashing.
 During play, this is characterized by a coloured outline on the first object.
 The term is also used to describe the movement between the two objects.
 - **Trigger distance:** The minimum spacing between two active objects at which a hyperdash is generated between them.
 - **Edge dash:** A very large spacing between two active objects where the required Trigger Distance is not reached, and as such, a hyperdash is not generated.
 The first object must be caught with the edge of the plate in order to catch the second object at all.